Frequently asked questions on controlled impedance

 Closely spaced differential traces on woven glass reinforced substrates such as FR4 may have a resin rich area between the traces.
 This resin rich area has a lower Er than the bulk material.
 When using glass reinforced laminates you will need to compensate the Er possibly reducing it by 0.4 to 0.8 depending on trace separation and laminate composition.

-reinforced substrates will reduce or eliminate this effect.
-See AP139 for
+Non-woven and aramid reinforced substrates will reduce or eliminate this effect.
+See AP139 for more details.

 3. Si8000m has a bug in the stripline structure – when I invert my structure the impedance changes.